COSC481W-2020Fall/cosc481w-581-2020-fall-convoluted-classifiers/docs/Code/training_with_ImageAI.md

 ### Next step without ImageAI:
     - researching on how to add detection layer into model
-    - reseraching on how to use Mask-R-CNN model to classify dog breeds.
+    - reseraching on how to use Mask-R-CNN model to classify dog breeds. (task of segmentation)
     - researching on how to build a model could do detection and classification together.